Montgomery St. Peter Montgomery St. Peter

 Rijksmuseum.
 Holland’s National Art Museum housing Dutch works created throughout the past several centuries.
 The most famous pieces to see are Vermeer’s The Milkmaid and Rembrandt’s The Night Watch.
 The museum is also home to the Cuypers Library, a picturesque art history and research library.

 Van Gogh Museum.
-Amuseum dedicated to Van Gogh, featuring hundreds of pieces created by him that depict the story of his life from when he began painting until his death.
+A museum dedicated to Van Gogh, featuring hundreds of pieces created by him that depict the story of his life from when he began painting until his death.
 If you appreciate Van Gogh’s work, this museum is truly worth visiting.
 Some notable pieces include a variety of his self portraits, The Potato Eaters, Sunflowers and The Wheat Field with Crows.

 Museumplein.
 A public square surrounded by multiple museums including the Rijksmuseum and Van Gogh Museum.
 Come here to climb and sit on the I Amsterdam Sign.